DevOps-MBSE/aac-rest-api/docs/source/project_documentation/home_page_index.rst

 Code of Conduct
 ---------------

-Architecture-as-Code is committed to fostering a welcoming community.
+The Architecture-as-Code team is committed to fostering a welcoming community.

-`View our Code of Conduct <https://github.com/DevOps-MBSE/rest-api/blob/main/CODE_OF_CONDUCT.md>`_ on our GitHub repository.
+`View our Code of Conduct <https://github.com/DevOps-MBSE/rest-api?tab=coc-ov-file>`_ on our GitHub repository.